1. Introduction

 5. Climate and Circular Economy

-In 2019, North Ayrshire Council declared a climate emergency and are committed to act now to achieve net zero carbon emissions by 2030.
+In 2019, North Ayrshire Council declared a climate emergency and are committed to act now to achieve net zero carbon emissions by 2030, half biodiversity loss by 2030 and be nature positive by 2045.
 North Ayrshire Council implemented a Sustainable North Ayrshire Strategy in 2024.
-The Corporate Procurement Unit will support the net zero carbon ambition and any new requirements from the Sustainable North Ayrshire Strategy.
+The Corporate Procurement Unit will support the net zero carbon and biodiversity/nature positive ambition and any new requirements from the Sustainable North Ayrshire Strategy.

 There is a Climate Change Steering Group which is made up of Local leaders with a joined drive to reduce climate impact and achieve zero carbon by 2030.